-Nursing staff are skilled and trained in the use of the Safe Supportive Observation Policy which ensures safety of all patients.
+Older adults nursing staff are skilled and trained in the use of the Safe Supportive Observation Policy which ensures safety of all patients.
 Where there is a risk of patients harming or endangering their lives, staff have duty of care in providing a safe environment.